I am often asked by patients, “What is the best way to reverse erectile dysfunction?” The short answer: “There isn’t one.”

 Third-line alternatives include urethral suppositories and penile injection therapy.
 Suppositories are pellets that are placed in the urethra that act to increase penile blood flow.
 Injections do the same, but require injection directly into the penile erectile chambers.

 Fourth-line treatment is the prosthetic penile implant.
 These are semi-rigid non-inflatable or hydraulic inflatable devices that are implanted surgically within the erectile chambers and can be deployed on demand to enable sexual intercourse.
-A September 15, 2015 article in Men’s Health Magazine by Jada Green praised the benefits of the implant.
+This article in Men’s Health Magazine praised the benefits of the implant.
 For the right man, under the right circumstances, the penile implant is a magical life changer—as much as a total knee replacement can be—converting a penile “cripple” into a functioning male.
 However, it is vital to understand that the implant is a fourth-line approach, and less invasive options should be exhausted before its consideration.